AlabamaASRL/asset_asrl/doc/tutorials/IntegratorGuide.rst

 Parrallel Integration
 #####################

-Finally, for all previously discussed .iintegrate methods, we have corresponding multi-threaded _parallel version which will integrate lists of initial conditions and final times in parallel.
+Finally, for all previously discussed .iintegrate methods, we have corresponding multi-threaded :code:`_parallel` version which will integrate lists of initial conditions and final times in parallel.
 In each case rather than passing a single initial state and final time we pass a lists of each.
 The outputs to the call will then be list of length :code:`n` containing the outputs of the regular non-parallel method for the ith input state and final time.